ucsb-gradescope-tools/sample-python-unittest-autograder/README.md

    for the student's graded.
 Use the decorators from the Gradescope provided module [autograder_utils](https://github.com/gradescope/gradescope-utils/tree/master/gradescope_utils/autograder_utils).
 (Quick reference below.)

+## Step 3: Test your autograder locally (optional)

+To test your autograder locally, try putting a correct sample solution in the SAMPLE-SOLUTION-1 directory and an incorrect sample solution in the SAMPLE-SOLUTION-2 directory.
+(You have the option of creating additional SAMPLE-SOLUTION-nn directories, as few or as many as you see fit if you want to test a wider range of solution possibilities.)

+To check what will happen, run:
+* `./grade.sh SAMPLE-SOLUTION-1`
+* `./grade.sh SAMPLE-SOLUTION-2`
+* etc.

+In each case, look at the file `results.json` to see whether it reflects what you expect the resulting grade to be.

-## Step 3: Create an `Autograder.zip` using the [link-gs-zip-with-repo](https://github.com/ucsb-gradescope-tools/link-gs-zip-with-repo) tool.
+## Step 4: Create an `Autograder.zip` using the [link-gs-zip-with-repo](https://github.com/ucsb-gradescope-tools/link-gs-zip-with-repo) tool.

 * Clone the [link-gs-zip-with-repo](https://github.com/ucsb-gradescope-tools/link-gs-zip-with-repo).
 * In that repo, edit `env.sh` to point to your repo.
 You don't need to commit that change.